 - The scripting plugins, to provide additional scripting languages

 There are two ways to add plugins to a cluster in Elasticsearch Service:

 - Select one of the official plugins already available in Elasticsearch Service.

 - Upload a custom plugin and then install it on your cluster.

 Custom plugins can include the official Elasticsearch plugins not provided with Elasticsearch Service, any of the community-sourced plugins, or plugins that you write yourself.
-Uploading custom plugins is available only to Gold and Platinum subscriptions.
+Uploading custom plugins is available only to Gold, Platinum and Enterprise subscriptions.
 For more information, check Upload custom plugins and bundles.

 To learn more about what official and community-sourced plugins are available, refer to Elasticsearch Plugins and Integrations.